PythonicCub/Game-Jam/README.md

 Our team's dedication ensured significant progress in various aspects of the project.
 The individual contributions are as follows:
 - **Anand:** Script development and environment design.
 - **Ashwin:** Background assets and environment creation.
+- **Kestelyn:** NPC character design and dialogue writing.
 - **Rohan:** Character design and motion implementation.
-- **Kestelyn:** NPC character design and dialogue writing.

 ## Conclusion
-While we were unable to deliver the complete vision we set out to achieve, our participation in the game jam was an invaluable learning experience.
+While we were unable to deliver the complete vision we set out to achieve, our participation in the "Game Jam" was an invaluable learning experience.
 Moving forward, we aim to build upon the knowledge gained, refine our skills, and expand our understanding of game development to create more advanced projects in the future.

 Our journey reflects our growth as developers, and we are proud of the progress made despite the challenges faced.
 We look forward to future opportunities to apply these lessons and deliver an improved version of *The Collapse of Civilization*.